openstack-archive/astara-neutron/akanda/quantum/README.rst

-Akanda User-facing API implemented as a Quantum Extension
+Akanda User-facing API implemented as a Quantum Resource Extension
 ==========================================================

 Portforward
 -----------

-portfoward.py implemented under quantum/extensions allows...
+portfoward.py implemented under quantum/extensions allows the ability to create portforwarding rules.

 Filterrule
 ----------

-filterrule.py implemented under quantum/extensions allows...
+filterrule.py implemented under quantum/extensions allows the ability to create firewall rules that eventually gets implemented as OpenBSD PF rules within the Akanda appliance.

 AddressBook
 ---------
-addressbook.py implemented under quantum/extensions allows...
+addressbook.py implemented under quantum/extensions allows the ability to administratively manage IP Address groups that can be used in filter rules.

 Info
 ----